dllmr/arch-ansible-simple-setup/README.md

 Installs packages for .NET development.
 Most likely you won't want these, but I need them for some of my development work.

 ### `gnome_conf.yml`
 Makes some GNOME desktop config changes, including the addition of maximize and minimize buttons to window borders, and enabling permanent delete in Nautilus file manager.
+Please run the GNOME package playbook before this one.

+### `gnome_pkg.yml`

+Installs some packages that are specific to GNOME.
+Also removes some unwanted packages that are part of the default GNOME install.

 ### `kvm_qemu.yml`
 Installs packages for virtualization support.